carpentries-incubator/python-testing/_episodes/03a-dbc.md

 ### Performance Considerations

-Depending on the situation, checking validity of a contract can be expensive.
+Depending on the situation, checking validity of a contract can be expensive relative to the _real_ work the function is supposed to perform.
 For example, suppose a function is designed to perform a binary search on a sorted list of numbers.
-A pre-condition for the operation is that the list it is given to search is sorted.
-If the list is large, checking that it is properly sorted is expensive.
+A reasonable pre-condition for the operation is that the list it is given to search is indeed sorted.
+If the list is large, checking that it is properly sorted is even more expensive than performing a binary search.

 In other words, contracts can negatively impact performance.
 For this reason, it is desirable for callers to have a way to disable contract checks to avoid always paying whatever performance costs they incur.
-This can be accomplished either by setting an environment variable, DISABLE_CONTRACTS or by a call to contracts.disable_all() **before** any `@contracts` statements are processed by the Python interpreter.
+In PyContracts, this can be accomplished either by setting an environment variable, `DISABLE_CONTRACTS` or by a call to `contracts.disable_all()` **before** any `@contracts` statements are processed by the Python interpreter.
 This allows developers to keep the checks in place while they are developing code and then disable them once they are sure their code is working as expected.